impactoss/impactoss-user-manual/appendix/glossary.md

 #### User roles

-Please see [User roles & responsibilities](/members/user-roles.md) for more details.
+Please see [User types & use cases](/usecases.md) for more details.

 ##### Role: Visitor